phommata/services-api/README.md

-# The Assignment
+Services API
-You're responsible for the data model and API portions of this story.
+Includes the data model and API.
-Implement a Services API that can be used to implement this dashboard widget.
-It should support
+A Services API that can be used to implement this dashboard widget.
+It supports
 - Returning a list of services
 - support filtering, sorting, pagination
 - Fetching a particular service
 - including a method for retrieving its versions

-The API can be read-only.

-Choose a persistence mechanism that is appropriate for this feature.

 Additional considerations
-If you have the time and inclination, consider the following:
 - Include tests (unit, integration) or a test plan
 - Provide authentication/authorization on the API
 - Add CRUD operations to the API

-How to submit the project
-Include a README with your project that describes your design considerations, assumptions and trade-offs made during this exercise.
-You have a week to complete this, but we don't expect you to spend more than a few hours on it.
-When it's ready, please email your recruiter a link to the source code, preferably in a github repo.

 ## Getting started
 Build our custom image(i.e dockerfile provided on build key)